propublica/sunlight-congress/source/bills.md

 **actions.text**<br/>
 The official text that describes this action.
 Always present.

+**actions.committees**<br/>
+A list of subobjects containing `committee_id` and `name` fields for any committees referenced in an action.
+Will be missing if no committees are mentioned.

 **actions.references**<br/>
 A list of references to the Congressional Record that this action links to.